 The dashboard shows you MTC readiness across your school – average scores, how many children are on track for 20+, and who needs extra support.
 You can see predictions for each child based on their current performance, so you know who's likely to hit full marks and who might struggle.

-Children are grouped into score bands (below 10, 10–15, 16–19, 20–24, full marks) so you can quickly identify where support is needed.
+Children are grouped into average score groups (below 10, 10–15, 16–19, 20–24, full marks) so you can quickly identify where support is needed.
 You'll see which times tables the whole school – or individual classes – are finding tricky, plus accuracy and speed data for each table.

 Compare performance between half-terms to see if interventions are working.
 The dashboard shows you trends so you can celebrate improvements and spot issues early.